 Christopher John Francis Boone, a fifteen year old kid on the Autism/Asperger’s spectrum, is on a mission to find out who murdered his neighbour’s dog, Sherlock Holmes’ style.
 While he has a gift for math, he has difficulty reading other people’s emotion and hates being touched.

 His father finds it difficult to understand his needs.
 His mother did it all for him until she died suddenly and now they are left to fend for themselves.
 Did he find the murderer?
 What happened to his mother?
 Read the rest of The Curious Incident of the Dog in the Night-Time to know more.

-If I wonder what is the difference between the first time I read it and now, I would guess it is that I am more educated about the autistic syndrome, thanks to mainstream media and other books.
+If I had to wonder what the difference was between the first time I read it and now, it is that I am more educated about the autistic spectrum, thanks to mainstream media and other books.

 Things that worked for me

-- While I found it hard to get into the first time I read it, I liked the writing style now.
+- While I found it hard to get into the first time I read it, I liked the non linear writing style now.